Titanfall 2: Reception

 Titanfall 2 received "generally favorable" reviews, according to review aggregator website Metacritic.
 GamesRadar selected it as their game of the year, while PC Gamer chose it as their shooter of the year.
 Polygon named it among the decade's best.

 The game's plot received mixed reviews.
 Nic Rowen of Destructoid found it had an unsurprising and "by the number" sci-fi plot.
 He was disappointed by the campaign's five-hour length and noted that the emotional core of the story lacked development.
 Game Informer's Javy Gwaltney compared the plot to a "buddy comedy" remarking positively that BT is a relatable character.
 GameSpots Mike Mahardy felt the story was poorly written and that it ended abruptly.
 Arthur Gies of Polygon felt the narrative was subpar, with mediocre voice acting, "corny names" for characters, and insufficient context for players to truly remember the story.
 Conversely, Peter Paras of GameRevolution praised the interesting story, despite feeling the nine-chapter story is basic, and complimented BT's personality, calling it a "straight-laced 'I take what you say literally' thinking machine".
 He noted the interactions with the Titan successfully added more context to the game's world and setting.
 Jon Denton of Eurogamer also praised BT's character, saying its lines were skillfully written.

 Titanfall 2s gameplay received critical acclaim.
 Rowen described it as "frantic and exhilarating", saying the fluidity of gameplay further enhanced the quality of the single-player campaign.
-Gwaltney shared similar thoughts, saying that no matter how players chose to approach a mission, combat or stealth, it was satisfying.
+Gwaltney shared similar thoughts, saying that no matter how players chose to approach a mission, using combat or stealth, it was satisfying.
 Furthermore, he found controlling the Titan an interesting experience that resembles MechWarrior and Star Fox.
 Mahardy also felt that player movement controls remained "invigorating".
 He liked the Titan combat more for often presenting "David versus Goliath" scenarios.
 Mahardy and described the game as a "thinking man"'s shooter, adding it required players to think tactically instead of simply having good reflexes.
 David Houghton of GamesRadar praised the game's controls and movement options for turning many seemingly gameplay obstacles and barriers into opportunities for players to manipulate.
 Chris Thursten of PC Gamer praised the game's variety of weapons and their sounds and the "brilliant" freedom of movement.